 - a.
 The Balance Sheet/Statement of Net Position Governmental Funds includes an adjustments column.
 The adjustments have the following elements: - i.
+Capital improvements used in government activities are not financial resources and, therefore are not reported in the funds; and - ii.
 Long-term liabilities such as bonds payable, developer advances, accrued developer advance interest and accrued bond interest payable are not due and payable in the current period and, therefore are not in the funds. - b.
 The Statement of Revenues, Expenditures, and Changes in Fund Balances/Statement of Activities - Governmental Funds includes an adjustments column.
 The adjustments have the following elements: - i.
 Governmental funds report interest expense on the modified accrual basis; however, interest expense is reported on the full accrual method in the Statement of Activities; - ii.
 Governmental funds report long-term debt payments as expenditures; however, in the statement of activities, the payment of long-term debt is recorded as a decrease of long-term liabilities.